 In the evening, visit to the Tashichho Dzong, the Royal Secretariat, seat of the national government and the Central Monastic Body, including the summer residence of the Je Khenpo (Chief Abbot of Bhutan).
 Then free to stroll in the town for shopping and photography.
 Dinner and overnight in Hotel.

-After breakfast visit the Statue of Buddha at Kuenselphodrang top and visit Changangkha Lhakhang, one of the oldest Lhakhangs (Temple) in Bhutan.
+After breakfast, visit the Statue of Buddha at Kuenselphodrang, then visit Changangkha Lhakhang, one of the oldest Lhakhangs (Temple) in Bhutan.
 Changangkha Lhakhang is an old temple and monastic school established in the 12th century on a site chosen by Lama Phajo Drukgom Shigpo, who came from Ralung in Tibet.

 Then visit Takin Preserve center, Sangaygang view point and the Dupthop Lhakhang, one of the few surviving nunneries in Bhutan.